ConfusedPolarBear/intro-skipper/README.md

 5. Go to Dashboard -> Scheduled Tasks -> Analyze Episodes and click the play button
 6. After a season has completed analyzing, play some episodes from it and observe the results
     1. Status updates are logged before analyzing each season of a show

-## Containerless installation
-If you do not run Jellyfin as a container and want to use the skip intro button, you will need to follow the [native installation](docs/native.md) instructions.

 ## Documentation